Home

 One of the most common questions I get is about how to take royal jelly safely and properly.

-How to Take Royal Jelly: Caution
+How to Take Royal Jelly: A Word of Caution

-Allergic reactions are very rare with Royal Jelly but it is better to be safe than sorry.
+Allergic reactions are rare with Royal Jelly but it is better to be safe than sorry.
 Any type of bad reaction is no fun so start slowly.

 Capsules: Start with 1 cap per day for the first week.